 Our work has contributed to the manner in which bat crimes are both investigated and prosecuted.
 We will work towards similar processes and outcomes for other species through this project.

-Our Conservation Wildlife Crime Officer is the Vice Chair of the Wildlife and Countryside Link Wildlife Crime and Trade Group.
-During the first year of our Bearing Witness for Wildlife Project the group have published a report calling for effective recording of wildlife crime and the first wildlife crime report has now been launched.
+Our Conservation Wildlife Crime Officer is the Chair of the Wildlife and Countryside Link Wildlife Crime and Trade Group.
+During the first year of our Bearing Witness for Wildlife Project the group have published a report calling for effective recording of wildlife crime.
+The first wildlife crime report was launched in 2017 with a second one published the following year .
+A third report covering 2018 is in the early stages of production.
 Through this group BCT has also had significant input into meetings with the Sentencing Council, as well as influential MP’s and civil servants.
 Through this group BCT has also had significant input into meetings with the Sentencing Council, as well as influential MP’s and civil servants.